aysenuryazicii/aysenuryazicii/README.md

 -----------------------------------------------
 - 👋 Hi, I’m Aysenur Yazıcı 👋
 - 👀 I’m interested in animes, coding, books, bujo, volleyball...
-- 🌱 I’m currently learning JavaScript, Korean, HTML, CSS and so on :)
+- 🌱 I’m currently learning JavaScript, React, Korean, HTML, CSS and so on :)
 - 💞️ I’m looking to collaborate on real life Front-end projects.
 - 📫 How to reach me ---> a.y.708708@gmail.com
 -----------------------------------------------